matiasz8/telling-quote/docs/User-Guide.md

 ### Step 2: Create a New Reading

 1. Click the **"New Reading"** button
+2. The title input will be automatically focused for quick typing
-2. Enter a title for your reading
+3. Enter a title for your reading
-3. Paste or type your markdown content
+4. Paste or type your markdown content
-4. Click **"Save Reading"**
+5. Click **"Save Reading"**

 ### Step 3: Navigate Your Reading